Miniature Dachshund Puppies for Sale in Jackson, MS

 Q:How do Jackson families get a Miniature Dachshund puppy from your farm in Ohio?

-A:Our farm in Fresno, Ohio is around 729 from Jackson, about 14 to 16 hours by car.
-Ground transport uses a climate-controlled van with your puppy in its own crate, and departures go out every Tuesday morning so most families have their puppy home within a few days of scheduling.
-Flight nanny is also available.
-A dedicated nanny flies with your puppy in-cabin from Ohio to Jackson-Medgar Wiley Evers International Airport, and Hattiesburg Laurel Regional Airport, and your puppy never goes near the cargo hold.
-Families who want to come out to the farm are welcome to do so by appointment.
+A:Our farm in Fresno, Ohio is around 729 miles from Jackson, about 14 to 16 hours by car.
+Flight nanny is what most Jackson families use.
+A dedicated nanny flies with your puppy in-cabin from Ohio straight to Jackson-Medgar Wiley Evers International Airport, and Hattiesburg Laurel Regional Airport, and your puppy never goes near the cargo hold.
+Ground transport is the next option for families who aren't in a rush.
+A climate-controlled van carries your puppy in its own crate, departures are every Tuesday morning, and most families have their puppy home within a few days of scheduling.
+Farm pickup is available by appointment for families who want to make the trip out to Fresno.
 That pickup carries a 7% Ohio sales tax, which doesn't apply to either delivery option.

 Q:Is a Miniature Dachshund a good fit for life in Jackson?

 A:Yes, Jackson is a good fit for a dachshund.
-Owners see all four seasons in the first year, with average July highs of 92 degrees and average January highs of 56 degrees.
-Summer walks go early on the warmest days, and smooth-coat owners keep a jacket by the door once the cold arrives.
-The daily 30-to-45-minute walk fits easily into the day here, and a lot of Jackson dachshund owners head to LeFleur's Bluff State Park Trail at 2140 Riverside Dr, Jackson through the week.
+Owners here see July highs around 92 degrees and January highs around 56, and the breed handles both ends of that year without much adjustment.
+Summer walks go early or late, and the rest of the year is straightforward for an 8-to-11-pound dog.
+The daily walk fits in easily here, and families in Jackson head to LeFleur's Bluff State Park Trail near 2140 Riverside Dr, Jackson for regular walks through the week.
 We also raise Mini Doxiedoodles for families asking about a lower-shedding alternative.
 The Puppy Lodge has Miniature Dachshund puppies for sale in Jackson, MS and delivers to families throughout Mississippi.

 Q:Can Jackson families visit the farm before choosing a Miniature Dachshund?